-- 1. Complete the application for admission into Goodwin College, if not already a student at Goodwin.
+- Complete the application for admission into Goodwin College, if not already a student at Goodwin.
 Applicants to the Dental Hygiene Program must first meet the requirements for admission and be accepted into Goodwin College. - 2.
-Attach Health Assessment Form to application medical examination report by a physician which describes the student's physical and emotional health.
-Completed by the student's healthcare provider. - 3.
+Attach a Health Assessment Form to application medical examination report by a physician which describes the student's physical and emotional health and signed by the student's healthcare provider. - 3.
 Submit an official high school transcript or General Equivalency Diploma. - 4.
-Have a minimum college 2.7 GPA. - Date of application submission and points attained in the Selection Point System will dictate the class roster's placement order.
+Have a minimum college C.G.P.A.of 2.7 - 5.
+Date of application submission and points attained in the Selection Point System will dictate the class roster's placement order.
 Twenty-eight (28) students are accepted each summer semester. - 6.
-All students accepted to the Dental Hygiene Program must submit to a background check.
-Students will be notified if the background check reveals any criminal record that might interfere with future licensure.
-In the event that a clinical facility finds the results of a student's background check objectionable and as a result, prohibits the student from participating in a clinical experience at their facility, the department will make two additional attempts to place the student in an alternative facility.
-If neither of the two further attempts yield a placement for the student, he or she will not be permitted to progress with the program.
-Students are advised to take this into consideration upon initial receipt of the results of their background check.
+Acceptance into the program is conditional pending results of the criminal background check that includes child and elderly abuse convictions.